-TO: Interested Parties FROM: Dean E. Edson, Executive Director RE: 2019 NRD WATER MANAGEMENT ACTIVITIES SUMMARY
+TO: Interested Parties

+FROM: Dean E. Edson, Executive Director

+RE: 2020 NRD WATER MANAGEMENT ACTIVITIES SUMMARY

-This packet includes a summary of NRD water management activities as of December 2019.
-Maps included in the packet provide a snapshot of water quality and quantity management actions and controls enacted by Natural Resources Districts (NRDs) in Nebraska to locally protect water quality and quantity.
+This packet includes a summary of NRD water management activities as of December 2020.
+Maps included in the packet provide a snapshot of groundwater irrigated acres across Nebraska, as well as water quality and quantity management actions and controls enacted by Natural Resources Districts (NRDs) in Nebraska to locally protect water quality and quantity.
 The individual district summary of activities and water management programs is listed alphabetically.
-Also included is a timeline summary of significant law changes that have occurred over the last 47 years authorizing various management programs for the NRDs.
+Also included is a timeline summary of significant law changes that have occurred over the last 48 years authorizing various management programs for the NRDs.

 Nebraska leads the country as the #1 State in irrigated acres and sustainable groundwater for irrigation is vital to the success of agriculture, our states leading industry.
 Economic studies on the value of irrigation have found that irrigation contributes as much as \$11 Billion annually to Nebraska's economy.
-With groundwater also serving as the primary drinking water source for most Nebraskan's, ensuring it's protected is also critical for the sustained health and welfare of the state's citizens.
+With groundwater also serving as the primary drinking water source for most Nebraskan's, ensuring it is protected is also critical for the sustained health and welfare of the state's citizens.

-Fortunately, unlike many areas across the country that are seeing critically depleted groundwater supplies, Nebraska's NRDs, governed by locally elected boards, have been able to sustainably manage and protect our groundwater supplies.
+Fortunately, Nebraska's NRDs, governed by locally elected boards, have been able to sustainably manage and protect our groundwater supplies.
 A recent report by the U.S. Geological Survey indicates that, on average, the condition of the Ogallala Aquifer is stable and significantly healthier in Nebraska than in all other states over significant portions of the massive freshwater aquifer.
 Of the six states that overlie a significant portion of the Ogallala Aquifer, Nebraska has experienced the smallest decline in water in the aquifer's storage from the 1950s to 2015, according to the USGS report.